Chart Color Schemes

 Mango Hill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 36.0% of residents currently enrolled in formal education, including 13.9% in primary education, 9.5% in secondary education, and 5.0% pursuing tertiary education.
+Educational participation is high, with 36.0% currently enrolled in formal education.
+This includes 13.9% in primary, 9.5% in secondary, and 5.0% in tertiary education.

 Frequently Asked Questions - Education